Compact Bonnet Pairs: isometric tori with the same curvatures: Introduction

-\paragraph{Outline of the construction} We explicitly construct examples of compact Bonnet pairs of genus one, i.e., both surfaces $f^+$ and $f^-$ are tori.
+We explicitly construct examples of compact Bonnet pairs of genus one, i.e., both surfaces $f^+$ and $f^-$ are tori.
+Moreover, they are analytic.
 The construction uses the above relationship to isothermic surfaces.
 For an isothermic surface $f(u,v)$ with conformal curvature line coordinates $u,v$, \eqref{eq:dfpm} allows us to study the period problem of $f^+(u,v)$ and $f^-(u,v)$ directly.
 An immediate necessary condition is that the isothermic surface $f$ must be a torus.
 We therefore find an appropriate isothermic torus $f$ that integrates using \eqref{eq:dfpm} to the Bonnet pair tori $f^\pm$.

-Our essential geometric observation is that the periodicity conditions drastically simplify when the isothermic torus has one family of curvature lines that are planar.
+\paragraph{Isothermic tori with one family of planar curvature lines.} Our essential geometric observation is that the periodicity conditions drastically simplify when the isothermic torus has one family of curvature lines that are planar.
 We make this planar assumption for the curvature $u$-lines, i.e., $f(u,v_0)$ lies in a plane for each constant $v_0$.

-In 1883, Darboux derived a local classification of isothermic surfaces with one family of planar curvature lines \cite{Darboux1883,Darboux1896}.
-He gave a geometric construction for such surfaces, together with a description for the family of planar curves in terms of elliptic functions.
-He has not considered the global problem, however, and his formulas do not include tori.
-The reason is that the reality conditions he imposed on his analytic investigations only lead to elliptic curves with rectangular period lattices.
-We complete Darboux's local classification by considering the real reduction on elliptic curves with rhombic period lattices (Section~\ref{sec:isothermic-planar-u}).
-This case contains isothermic tori.

-This missing case played an important role for the further development of the global theory of surfaces.
-Darboux's classification was partially motivated by the study of constant mean curvature surfaces and was very influential.
-Follow-up work showed that constant mean curvature surfaces arise as a limiting case of Darboux's formulas, and this paper only considers elliptic curves of rectangular type~\cite{Adam1893}.
-Only almost 100 years later, constant mean curvature tori with one family of planar curvature lines were discovered and described in \cite{Wente1986,Abresch1987,Walter1987}.
-It turned out they are governed by an elliptic curve of rhombic type.
+In 1883, Darboux used complex analytic methods to locally classify isothermic surfaces with one family of planar curvature lines~\cite{Darboux1883,Darboux1896}.
+His choice of real reduction does not include tori.
+In our companion paper~\cite{short-isothermic-planar}, we classify the tori found in the second real reduction.
+We restate the key results in Sections~\ref{sec:periodicty-conditions-planar-u} and ~\ref{sec:periodicty-conditions-planar-u-spherical-v}.
+The geometry of these isothermic tori are key to constructing Bonnet pair tori.